Client-side Validation

 However, from the point of view of the recipient of a transaction, the only aspects that matter are:

-• The last state transition motivated by a transaction addressed to him.
+The last state transition, that is represented by a transaction addressed to him.

 Basically, what is relevant to the recipient is the Directed Acyclic Graph which connects the history of the state transitions from the Genesis to the last state addressed to him (a Shard of the whole data).